torchbox/django-pattern-library/docs/overview.md

 # Overview

-As we [already mentioned](../README.md), the main idea of this package is to allow you use template in both: your pattern library and production code of your Django project.
+The main idea of this package is to allow you use template in both: your pattern library and production code of your Django project.